Henry Ruffner: Death and legacy

-Ruffner died at his home in Malden shortly after the Civil War began and western Virginians voted to secede from Virginia.
-He is buried at the Ruffner family cemetery in Malden, and is also one of the subjects of the memorial at Stonewall Jackson Memorial Cemetery in Lexington, together with his son William Henry Ruffner, who had remained in the Shenandoah Valley likewise became a minister, educator, Virginia's first superintendent of public education after the war's end, and then president of the first female normal school (which later became Longwood University.
+Ruffner died at his home in Malden shortly after the outbreak of the American Civil War and after residents of western Virginia voted to secede from Virginia.
+He is buried in the Ruffner family cemetery in Malden.
+He is also commemorated at the Stonewall Jackson Memorial Cemetery in Lexington, where he is listed alongside his son, William Henry Ruffner, who remained in the Shenandoah Valley and became a Presbyterian minister, educator, Virginia’s first superintendent of public instruction following the war, and later president of the State Female Normal School, which subsequently became Longwood University.